ShovalMessica/NAST/eval/readme.md

 #### Parameters:
 - `--dataset_tsv_path`: Path to the TSV file containing the dataset.
 - `--config_path`: Path to the YAML configuration file.
-- `--checkpoint_path`: (Optional) Path to the checkpoint file with pre-trained model weights.
-- `--hubert_ckpt_path`: Path to the HuBERT checkpoint file.
 - `--wandb_project`: (Optional) Weights & Biases project name for logging the UED scores.
 - `--wandb_entity`: (Optional) Weights & Biases entity name.